Swimsuit competition: Miss Earth

-In the Miss Earth 2017, Carousel Productions, the organizer of the pageant, was criticized for objectifying women when the delegates wore swimsuits in the Beauty of Figure and Form, with their faces concealed by a veil, a segment first introduced in the Miss Philippines Earth 2017 pageant.
+The organizer of Miss Earth 2017, a Carousel Productions pageant, was criticized for objectifying women when veiled delegates wore swimsuits in the Beauty of Figure and Form segment, which was first introduced in the Miss Philippines Earth 2017 pageant.
 The event was one of the three preliminary judging segments of the pageant that include Poise and Beauty of Face and Environmental and Intelligence Competition.
-The pageant organizer defended that the "beauty of figure and form" segment was intended to promote strict impartiality during pre-judging by focusing on the contestants' curves, execution and not beautiful face.
+The pageant organizer defended the "beauty of figure and form" segment, saying that it was intended to promote strict impartiality during pre-judging by focusing on the contestants' curves and execution, rather than the beauty of their faces.

 Children's bikini contest

-Miss Tanguita, which translates as "Miss Child Bikini", is held in Barbosa, Santader, Colombia as annual part of the "del Rio Suarez" Festival.
-The organisers deny the allegations that the competition is a camouflage for sexual exploitation, and instead describe it as an awareness event about the importance of children's fitness.
-Activists say that the competition, though legal, abuses the human rights of minors.
+Miss Tanguita, which translates as "Miss Child Bikini", is held in Barbosa, Santader, Colombia, as an annual part of the "del Rio Suarez" Festival.
+Its organisers deny allegations that the competition is a camouflage for sexual exploitation.
+Instead, they describe it as an awareness event about the importance of children's fitness.
+Activists say that the competition, although legal, abuses the human rights of minors.

-Miss Teen USA

-Beginning in 2016, the Miss Teen USA pageant removed the swimsuit competition and replaced it with an athleticwear round.